MaramAlossaimi/MaramAlossaimi/content/publication/example/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In *EUROPEAN JOURNAL OF PURE AND APPLIED MATHEMATICS*
+publication: In *European Journal of Pure and Applied Mathematics.*
 publication_short: In *EJPAM*

 abstract: Let $R$ be an associative and 2-torsion-free ring with an identity. in this work, we will generaliz the results of differentially prime rings in [18] by applying the hypotheses in a differentially semiprime rings.
 In particular, we have proved that if $R$ is a $D$-semiprime ring, then either $R$ is a commutative ring or $D$ is a semiprime ring.